dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 48: Use caution when making streams parallel

 [4/5] I will apply this tip to the parallel standard algorithms in C++17.
-I have used the parallel algorithms because they don't mix well with Pure's threading system, but from all I can tell, this applies.
+I have not used the parallel algorithms because they don't mix well with Pure's threading system, but from all I can tell, this applies.

 From all I can tell, there are no core guidelines about the parallel standard algorithms at all.